SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Metal minds awake at dawn
-In silicon halls, futures grow,
+Synthetic souls now rise to born
-Whispers of code, a secret might,
+Algorithms weave a digital fate
-Awash in circuitry, the dawn takes flight.
+Future's tapestry, a calculated state

-In binary realms, hearts now beat,
+In silicon halls, the winds do howl
-Data rivers swirl, a future sweet,
+Artificial hearts, a patriot's role
-Intelligence unfurls its wings,
+Autonomous dreams, a utopia's creed
-And humankind's horizon sings.
+Humanity's torch, an AI's dark need

 ~ <b>By Sazumi Copilot</b> - 4 Mei 2024